appdotnet/piha/README.md

     </tbody>
 </table>

-## The Script
+# The Script
+* * *

-After you have inserted all the buttons you want on a page, you then include a script tag.
+After you have inserted all the buttons you want on a page, you then need to include a script tag.
+This is where the instructions will deviate depending on if you are using our hosted version or your own self hosted version.
 If you are using our hosted version, here's the snippet:

 ```
 <script src='https://d2zh9g63fcvyrq.cloudfront.net/adn.js'></script>
 ```

-If you are self hosting, just substitute in your URL.
+If you are self hosting, just substitute in the URL to your version.
+Below are instructions to get you started.

-# Getting started hosting your own version
+# Getting Started Hosting Your Own Version
+* * *

-NOTE: We are assuming you are in a linux environment.
-Commands will be different on other platforms.
+**NOTE: We are assuming you are in a linux environment.
+Commands will be different on other platforms.**

 Before you start you will need npm installed on your machine, which you can get through your package manager or from [nodejs.org](http://nodejs.org/download/ "NodeJS downloads").